SteveJustin1963/tec-FORTH/README.md

 # Introduction

 Our honorary genius, John Hardy has developed "Firth of Forth" (2019) for the TEC-1.
-This project is to test, confirm and use this powerful system.
+This project is to test and confirm this powerful system.
+Trust me!

 # Observe and Question
 * Is "Firth of Forth" a viable and robust Forth?